 We have a history of losses and anticipate that we will continue to incur net losses for the foreseeable future.
-Our net losses were \$6.1 million and \$7.6 million for the years ended December 31, 2012 and 2013, respectively.
-Our net losses were \$5.6 million and \$7.4 million for the nine months ended September 30, 2013 and 2014, respectively.
-As of September 30, 2014, we had an accumulated deficit of \$125.9 million.
+Our net losses were \$9.5 million and \$7.6 million for the years ended December 31, 2014 and 2013, respectively.
+Our net losses were \$3.8 million and \$5.0 million for the six months ended June 30, 2015 and 2014, respectively.
+As of June 30, 2015, we had an accumulated deficit of \$131.9 million.

-Investment in pharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to gain regulatory approval or become commercially viable.
+Investment in pharmaceutical product development is highly speculative because it entails substantial upfront expenditures and significant risk that a product candidate will fail to gain regulatory approval or become commercially viable.
 We have devoted most of our financial resources to research and development, including our non-clinical development activities and clinical trials.
 We are not currently generating revenues, and we cannot estimate with precision the extent of our future losses.
 We do not currently have any products that are available for commercial sale and we may never generate revenue from selling products or achieve profitability.
 We expect to continue to incur substantial and increasing losses through the projected commercialization of our product candidates.
 None of our product candidates have been approved for marketing in the United States and may never receive such approval.
 As a result of these factors, we are uncertain when or if we will achieve profitability and, if so, whether we will be able to sustain it.
-Our ability to produce revenue and achieve profitability is dependent on our ability to complete the development of our product candidates, obtain necessary regulatory approvals, and have our products.
+Our ability to produce revenue and achieve profitability is dependent on our ability to complete the development of our product candidates, obtain necessary regulatory approvals, and have our products manufactured and successfully marketed.
+We cannot assure you that we will be profitable even if we successfully commercialize our products.
 Failure to become and remain profitable may adversely affect the market price of our common stock and our ability to raise capital and continue operations.

 We have financed our operations with a combination of private and public grants and contracts and equity and preferred stock offerings.
 From 1997 to 2004, we have received non-dilutive funding totaling over \$50 million through federal and private grants and contracts.
 Since 2004, we have raised additional equity capital with funding from biotechnology and pharmaceutical investors.
 In February 2004, we completed the sale of approximately \$20 million of Series A preferred stock.
 In October 2005, we completed the sale of \$35 million of Series B preferred stock.
-In October of 2007, we completed the sale of approximately \$24 million of Series C preferred.
-In June 2011, we completed the sale of an aggregate of approximately \$23.5 million of Series AA preferred stock in four separate closings during the preceding year.
-In February 2013, we completed the sale of approximately \$3.5 million of convertible promissory notes in three separate closings during the preceding eight months.
+In October of 2007, we completed the sale of approximately \$24 million of Series C preferred stock.
+In June 2011, we completed the sale of an aggregate of approximately \$23.5 million of Series AA preferred stock in four separate closings during the preceding eight months.
 In July 2013, we completed the sale of an additional approximately \$13.5 million of Series AA preferred stock, including the conversion of the convertible promissory notes, in two separate closings during the previous two months.
 In December 2014, we completed the issuance and sale of \$2.0 million of subordinated convertible promissory notes.
 Our product candidates will require the completion of regulatory review, significant marketing efforts and substantial investment before they can provide us with any revenue.